MangoTheCat/keras-workshop/README.md

 install_keras()
 ```

-This can take a while as it will install anaconda python at the same time.
+This takes a while as it will install the various python packages that are required.
 For further instructions please see https://keras.rstudio.com/ and follow the instructions there.

 If it worked you should get: